 Winner: 1997 Non-Print Media Award (Oral History Association), NFCB Golden Reel: “Best National News & Current Affairs Programming” (National Federation of Community Broadcasters), 1998 George Foster Peabody Award.

-A Peabody awards-winning, 26-part Public Radio series produced in conjunction with the Southern Regional Council.
+The Peabody award-winning, 26-part Public Radio series produced in conjunction with the Southern Regional Council.
 Distributed on over 250 public radio stations nationwide.
 (National reviews).
 A personal history of the civil rights movement in five southern cities and the music of those times.

-A background audio track designed for a Habitat for Humanity exhibit on poverty and housing.
+A background ‘subliminal’ audio track designed for a Habitat for Humanity exhibit on poverty and housing.

 70 min, 16mm, color (1994/2001) George King & Associates